nucleome/docs/source/data_service.rst

 ===================

 Nucleome Browser supports multimodal data for visualization and exploration.
-For genomic data, Nucleome Browser supports data in bigBed, bigWig, tabix, and .hic format.
+For genomic data, Nucleome Browser supports data in `bigBed`, `bigWig`, `tabix`, and `.hic` format.
 For imaging data, Nucleome Browser utilizes the OMERO server to host imaging data.
 The supported formats of imaging data for the OMERO server are listed on the `OMERO's website <https://docs.openmicroscopy.org/bio-formats/5.9.2/supported-formats.html>`_.
+Users can explore thumbnails of image on the genome browser panel and view the raw image on OMERO.iviewer.
-For 3D genome structure data, Nucleome Browser uses a custom format that can be easily transformed from popular formats such as `cmm <http://www.cgl.ucsf.edu/chimera/docs/ContributedSoftware/volumepathtracer/volumepathtracer.html#markerfiles>`_.
+For 3D genome structure data, Nucleome Browser uses a custom format called nucle3D that can be easily transformed from popular formats such as `cmm <http://www.cgl.ucsf.edu/chimera/docs/ContributedSoftware/volumepathtracer/volumepathtracer.html#markerfiles>`_.
+The details on the nucle3D format is shown `here <https://github.com/nucleome/nucle3d>`_.

 Genomic data
 ============

 We provide a command-line tool (NucleServer) or its GUI version (NucleData) to host your data server across macOS, Windows, and Linux systems.
-Both NucleServer and NucleData will start a local data server given a configuration file provided by the user.
+Both NucleServer and NucleData start a local data server using a configuration file/link provided by the user.
-Once the data server is started, it will connect to the Nucleome Browser hosted in our main portal (`http://vis.nucleome.org <http://vis.nucleome.org>`_) and you can load the data from your local data server in Nucleome Browser main portal.
+Once the data server is started, it will connect to the Nucleome Browser hosted in our main portal (`https://vis.nucleome.org <https://vis.nucleome.org>`_ or `http://vis.nucleome.org <http://vis.nucleome.org>`_) and you can load the data from your local data server in Nucleome Browser main portal.
 `NucleServer <https://github.com/nucleome/nucleserver>`_ and `NucleData <https://github.com/nucleome/nucledata>`_ for different platforms can be downloaded from GitHub.

 NucleServer and NucleData